Shant1986/demo/README.md

 # Ordering in Tricentis Demo Webshop

 Welcome to the Tricentis Demo Webshop.
-There are three ways to order the products.
+Order the products either as a registered user, or as a Guest.

-1. If you are a new customer, [Register](http://demowebshop.tricentis.com/register) for a seamless shopping experience.
+- If you are a new customer, [Register](http://demowebshop.tricentis.com/register) for a seamless shopping experience.
-2. If you an an existing customer, [Log in](http://demowebshop.tricentis.com/login) to track your previous orders, manage shipments or returns.
+- If you an an existing customer, [Log in](http://demowebshop.tricentis.com/login) to track your previous orders, manage shipments or returns.
-3. Browse and continue as a Guest.
+- Browse and continue as a Guest.

 > For demonstration purposes, this tutorial is proceeding as a **Guest**.